yjyao/practical-python/Notes/02_Working_with_data/05_Collections.md

 modules for dealing with special purpose kinds of data handling problems such as tabulating and indexing.

-In this exercise, we’ll look at a few simple examples.
+In this exercise, we'll look at a few simple examples.
 Start by running your `report.py` program so that you have the portfolio of stocks loaded in the interactive mode.